prmr/JetUML/docs/install.md

 *This format requires that you have both [Java](https://openjdk.java.net/) and [JavaFX](https://openjfx.io/) version 11 or above running on your system.*

-Download file `JetUML-M.m.jar` (where `M.m` is the release number) from the latest release page to some directory.
+Download file `JetUML-<Version>.jar` from the latest release page, to a local directory.

 To run JetUML, open a command-line terminal window and enter the command below from the same directory where you downloaded the file, or write a script to execute it more conveniently.

 ```shell
 java --module-path "PATH_TO_JAVAFX_LIB" --add-modules=javafx.controls, javafx.swing, java.desktop, java.prefs -jar JETUML_FILE